DiggidyDev/LoopringAPI/docs/apireference.rst

 .. warning:: This API wrapper is still work in progress, and doesn't currently support everything documented in the `Official API`_ docs.

+   NOT READY FOR USE YET!
+   Any testing done is to be done at your own discretion.

    If you run into something broken, please submit an `issue`_ so I can be notified of it and fix it ASAP :^)